FrancesCoronel/personal-website-v3/content/posts/2019-03-15-gcdp-program-fujistsu.md

 image: https://i.imgur.com/vyC0BS3.jpg
 description: "I spoke to a group of 20+ employees from Fujitsu about my career path and my thoughts on the high tech industry as part of their Global Competency Development Program."
 hours: 1.0
-location: "Slack - San Francisco, CA"
+location: "Slack HQ - San Francisco, CA"
 categories:
   - speaking
   - freelancing